bagustris/detect-segment-cough/README.md

 ### Segmentation

-This file contains a function for segmenting a recording into individual cough signals, and additional code to compute the SNR of the recording.
+This file contains a function for segmenting a recording into individual cough signals and additional code to compute the SNR of the recording.

 ## Models

 The  `cough_classifier` is an XGB model that can be loaded and used in the `classify_cough` function to classify whether or not a given recording contains cough sounds.
 The `cough_classification_scaler` is a feature scaler also used in this function.

 # Citation

 When using this resource, please cite the following publication: